 accompanied with a letter of credit from your bank.
 The letter of credit needs

-after the Public Auction.
+to state that the funds are available November 18, 2015 through December 7, 2015.
 No cash is accepted.
 Successful bidders must settle

 their purchase at the time of the sale or immediately after the Public Auction.